My friends received an apple cider press for a wedding present long ago. Last week, they threw an Apple Cider Press party, and what a treat!

 - Start with a wheelbarrow of apple drops (fallen apples).
-You need a good amount of apples to make cider—about 5 times the volume apples to the volume of juice.
+You need a good amount of apples to make cider.
+Approximately 30 to 40 apples will yield one gallon of cider.

-- As soon as enough apples are ground up, you turn the pressing plate down on the pulp to free up the juices, which trickle into a container below the press.
+- Turn the pressing plate down on the pulp to free up the apple juices which flow into a container below the press.

-- Finally, just pour the sweet liquid into empty glasses or plastic jugs and drink.
+- Finally, pour the cider into jugs and drink!
+Amazing sweet, fresh as a whistle, and crazy delicious!
 (Watch out for any drunken bees who ended up in the jug!)

 Add some cider donuts, and you’re in heaven.

 Anyone else a cider fan?
 Or, own a cider press?
-Or, just find this subject interesting?
-Please post a comment below.
+Have any questions or comments?
+Just post below.